-As you can easily see from the image, Space Shuttle associated cost is almost 20 K$/kg with a cost per flight of 450 M$, whereas for Falcon 9 the cost drops to almost 2 K$/kg (-90%) with an overall cost of 44 M$ per flight (-90%) with the same payload capacity.
-One of the main reasons is associated with the launcher reusability: while before the launchers were substantially disposable, the Falcon 9 is able to restore its attitude and land back in a vertical position, without any ditching and recovery .
+As you can easily see from the image, Space Shuttle associated cost is almost 20 K$/kg with a cost per flight of 450 M$, whereas for Falcon 9 the cost drops to almost 2 K$/kg (-90%) with an overall cost of 44 M$ per flight (-90%) with same payload capacity.
+One of the main reasons is associated with the launcher reusability: while before the launchers were substantially disposable, the Falcon 9 is able to restore its attitude and land again in a vertical position, without any ditching and recovery .
 From the perspective of attitude control, this operation is extremely complicated and for this reason it has been preceded by several attempts and failures.
 Some of them are shown in a video published by SpaceX:

 How many launches per year?